WordPress/WordPress-Documentation-Style-Guide/docs/4-punctuation/dashes.md

 ## Colons instead of dashes in lists

 Sometimes writers use em dashes, en dashes, or hyphens surrounded by spaces in lists to separate a title or heading with its description.
-Ideally, use colons or description lists for separating them.
+Ideally, use colons or "description lists" for separating them.

+**Examples**

+[warning] Not Recommended: Getting started with WordPress hooks - Introduction  [/warning]
+[tip] Recommended: Getting started with WordPress hooks: Introduction [/tip]

+[warning] Not Recommended: You can install WordPress on one of the following operating systems – Windows, macOS, or Linux.  [/warning]
+[tip] Recommended: You can install WordPress on one of the following operating systems: Windows, macOS, or Linux. [/tip]